bartlebooth-factorial/rectangles/README.md

 # Introduction

-A game about filling the screen with as many rectangles as possible before running out of space.
+A python turtle game about filling the screen with as many colorful rectangles as possible before running out of space.

 # Installation

+Ensure that you have the following dependencies:
+* python 3
+* turtle

 Clone the repository, and run "setup.sh", which will create the high score file that the program will look for.
 Then, run "python3 rectangles.py" to play.